engineyard/services-docs/emails-api.md

-#e-mails in the add-ons api.
+#Customer Account E-mails from the Add-on Partner API

 The Add-ons e-mail API is now released for production use.